Composite images of Galois for elliptic curves over $\mathbf{Q}$ & Entanglement fields

 Baran \cite{baran2014exceptional} showed that the modular curves $X_{N_{\spl}}(13)$ and $X_{N_{\nsp}(13)}$ are both isomorphic to the genus 3 curve $C$ defined in $\mP_{\mQ}^2$ with equation

-Baran gives the morphism from the above model to the $j$-line.
+Baran also gives the morphism from the above model to the $j$-line.
 The 7 known rational points on $C$ all correspond to cusps and CM points on $X_{N_{\spl}}(13)$ and $X_{N_{\nsp}}(13)$.
-Conjecturally, $C$ has no other rational points, which is equivalent to saying that there does not exist a non-CM elliptic curve over $\mQ$ with $\rho_{E,13}(G_{\mQ})$ conjugate to a subgroup of $N_{\spl}(13)$ and $N_{\nsp}(13)$.
+Recently, Balakrishnan, Dogra, M\"uller, Tuitman, and Vonk \cite{balakrishnanetal_Splitcartan13} proved that $C$ has no other rational points, using explicit Chabauty--Kim methods.
+Their result is equivalent to saying that there does not exist a non-CM elliptic curve over $\mQ$ with $\rho_{E,13}(G_{\mQ})$ conjugate to a subgroup of $N_{\spl}(13)$ and $N_{\nsp}(13)$.

-Banwait and Cremona \cite{banwait2014tetrahedral} have shown that $X_{G_7}(13)$ is isomorphic to the genus 3 curve $C'$ defined in $\mP_{\mQ}^2$ with equation
+Banwait and Cremona \cite{banwait2014tetrahedral} have shown that $X_{\ref{G137}}(13)$ is isomorphic to the genus 3 curve $C'$ defined in $\mP_{\mQ}^2$ with equation

 The authors also give the morphism from the modular curve to the $j$-line.
 The 4 known rational points on $C'$ correspond to a CM points and three non-CM points.
 Conjecturally, $C'$ has no other rational points, which is equivalent to saying that \cite[Theorem~1.8(iv)]{zywinapossible} gives necessary and sufficient condition on when $\rho_{E,13}(G_{\mQ})$.